kedro-org/kedro-viz/README.md

 #### Compatibility with Kedro

-Ensure that your Kedro-Viz version is compatible with your Kedro version by referencing the following table:
+Ensure your Kedro-Viz and Kedro versions are compatible by referencing the following table:

 | Kedro-Viz version | Kedro version     |
 | ----------------- | ----------------- |